chifarol/chifarol/README.md

 Fullstack Web Developer
 -----------------------

 Blogging led me to web development.
-From the desire to customize the already-existing came the power to build from scratch.
+So from the desire to customize the already-existing came the power to build from scratch.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [ilodigwechinaza@gmail.com](mailto:ilodigwechinaza@gmail.com)